 The HuffPost writes, "The College’s interim policy states: Where a physician declines to provide physician-assisted death for reasons of conscience or religion, the physician must do so in a manner that respects patient dignity.
 Physicians must not impede access to care, even if that care conflicts with their conscience or religious beliefs."
 The article goes on to write "We do not agree with assisted suicide and euthanasia.
 We think implementing them in the country is not a good path to go on, it will cause great harm,” Collins told The Huffington Post Canada’s Althia Raj on Sirius satellite radio’s “Everything Is Political.””

-If you think you can protect your spouse, parents and children when they're in a life threatening situation in a hospital, think again, because a doctor will soon not need your permission to resistate a person at risk of dying.
+Folks, If you think you have the right to protect your spouse, parents and children when they're in a life threatening situation in a hospital, think again, because a doctor will soon not need your permission to resuscistate a person at risk of dying.

 |Posted by Bill on January 25, 2015 at 6:35 PM||comments (0)|